Éric Dupond-Moretti: Early life

 Dupond-Moretti is the only son of Jean-Pierre Dupond, a metal worker from Avesnois and Elena Moretti, a housekeeper from Italy.
 His paternal grandparents, Achille and Louise, were also workers.
 Fatherless at the age of four, his mother raised him alone.
 Like many famous fatherless criminal lawyers in France, most notably Robert Badinter, his childhood gave him a sense of injustice.

-Dupond-Moretti attended secondary school at the Catholic Lycée Notre-Dame in Valenciennes where he obtained his baccalauréat.
+Dupond-Moretti attended secondary school at the Institution Saint-Pierre in Fourmies, and the Catholic Lycée Notre-Dame in Valenciennes where he obtained his baccalauréat.

+He then studied law at the University of Lille.

 Career

 Defense lawyer

 After taking his oath as a lawyer on 11 December 1984 in Douai, Dupond-Moretti enrolled at the bar of Lille.
-Working for a Lille law firm, he began his career in the Labour Courts and then as a court appointed lawyer under the mentorship of Lille lawyer Jean Descamps and Toulouse lawyer Alain Furbury.
+Working for a Lille law firm, he began his career in the Labour Courts and then as a court appointed lawyer under the mentorship of Lille lawyer Jean Descamps and Toulouse lawyer Alain Furbury, before opening his own law firm in Lille.

 For his results (more than 145 acquittals in 2019), Dupond-Moretti is nicknamed "Acquittator" (acquittor + matador) in the courtrooms.
 Notable clients have included aid group Zoé's Ark, Jérôme Kerviel and Julian Assange, but also Patrick Balkany, Karim Benzema, Georges Tron and the brother of terrorist Mohammed Merah.

 Dupond-Moretti chaired the support committee for incumbent Socialist Mayor Martine Aubry in the 2008 municipal election in Lille.
 He also signed a letter in her favour in Libération before the 2011 Socialist Party presidential primary in which she placed second.